FGPE-Erasmus/authorkit-api/README.md

 ## Environment Configuration

-Integrated Configuration Module so we can just inject `ConfigService` and read all environment variables from `.env` file, which is created automatically by the init script from `.env.example`.
+and read all environment variables from `.env` file, which is created automatically by the init script from `.env.example`.

 ## Swagger